 To apply for financial aid and need based scholarships, you must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA will determine your Estimated Family Contribution (EFC) which is the amount that you (and your family) are projected to be able to contribute towards your educational expenses for the year.

-Your EFC is subtracted from the COA and the difference is considered your financial need.
-Need based scholarships, grants and loans can never exceed your financial need.
-The total of all of your aid may never exceed the total COA.
+Your EFC is subtracted from the COA, and the difference is considered your financial need.
+Need based scholarships, grants, and loans generally cannot exceed your financial need.
+The total of all of your aid generally should never exceed the total COA.
 If your aid exceeds this need or the COA, awards must be adjusted accordingly.
 Any scholarship you receive will be used to meet your COA for the year.

 Institutional scholarships are not usually awarded during the summer; however, other aid may be available.
 If an independent organization wishes to grant you a scholarship for use during a summer session, notify the UCCS Scholarship Office.